 As a coach, dad and, well, human, I want to be able to jog across a baseball field during a practice.
 I want to be able to jog to the car if I’m late.
 I want to get the full range of motion back in my ankle, which is something jogging can help with.

 The key word here is jog not run.
-Jogging is lower impact than running and accomplishes my primary goal — get moving again — without undo risk.
+Jogging is lower impact than running and accomplishes my primary goal — get moving again — without undue risk.
 My physical therapist is confident I can get back to jogging.
+Heck, he’s confident I can get back to running too.
 I have a low-impact regime (involving running on carpet, then grass, then finally solid surfaces) to get me there.
 I very much want to get there … but as much as I’d love to finally run an 8-minute mile, I think that chapter of my life is closed.
 It’s far more important to be to be able walk to work, go hiking with my family, or backpacking in Philmont with my son.
 Those are things I don’t want to lose because I got stubborn and decided to beat my 5K time at Baconfest.

 I’d love to be able to say I’m going to get back to where I was … but that’s impossible.
 Instead, I’m shooting for a decent echo of the November 2017 me … and that’ll be good enough.